Salivatory nuclei: Superior salivatory nucleus

 The term "lacrimal nucleus" is sometimes used to refer to a portion of the superior salivatory nucleus.

+Efferents

+Preganglionic fibers en route to the pterygopalatine ganglion (destined to ultimately innervate the lacrimal gland and the mucosal glands of the nose, palate, and pharynx) subsequently form the greater petrosal nerve, whereas those en route to the submandibular ganglion (destined to ultimately innervate the submandibular and sublingual salivary glands) subsequently form the chorda tympani.

+Afferents

+The nucleus receives cortical stimuli from the nucleus of solitary tract via the dorsal longitudinal fasciculus and reflex connections.

 Inferior salivatory nucleus

-The inferior salivatory nucleus (or nucleus salivatorius inferior) is a cluster of neurons in the pontine tegmentum (dorsal part of the pons), just above its junction with the medulla.
+The inferior salivatory nucleus (or nucleus salivatorius inferior) is a cluster of neurons in the medulla.
 It is the general visceral efferent (GVE) component of the glossopharyngeal nerve supplying the parasympathetic input to the parotid gland for salivation.

 It lies immediately caudal to the superior salivatory nucleus and just above the upper end of the dorsal nucleus of the vagus nerve in the medulla.

 The preganglionic parasympathetic fibres originate in the inferior salivatory nucleus of the glossopharyngeal nerve.
 They leave the glossopharyngeal nerve by its tympanic branch and then pass via the tympanic plexus and the lesser petrosal nerve to the otic ganglion.
 Here, the fibres synapse, and the postganglionic fibers pass by communicating branches to the auriculotemporal nerve, which conveys them to the parotid gland.
 They produce vasodilator and secretomotor effects.